Welcome to version 4!! It's not just about AVHE anymore!

 My page has Favorite apps already added in.

 Next to Favorites is the Apps tab.
-Click on Apps to find your site-specific application shortcuts.
+Click on Apps to find all the application shortcuts.

 Click the Details button of the app you want to use or save.